backupsim2realai/backupsim2realai.github.io/_posts/2019-04-15-Dynamic-Model-Of-Manipulators.markdown

 ### Deriving the velocity of the center of mass

 Given the kinetic energy expression derived above we'd like to be able to obtain the velocities of center of masses of all the joints of the manipulator.
-Representing the end-effector position with respect to the base frame we have the following expression
+Denoting $$r_{be}$$ as the position of the end effector with respect to the base frame $$b$$ we can obtain the expression for it as a function of forward dynamics and joint angles vector $$q$$

 $$r_{be} = \texttt{f}(q)$$

-We can differentiate this and get the velocity of end-effector position as a function of angles $$q$$
+Differentiating this we can get velocity of end-effector position as a function of angles $$q$$

 $$\dot{r}_{be} \approx  \frac{\partial \texttt{f}(q)}{\partial q} \dot{q} = \texttt{J} \dot{q}$$